G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 GPS Baud Rate.
 Default baud rate for GPS is set at 9600.

+Set your local time offset from UTC.
-GMT/UTC offset for daylight saving time is set by the variable GMTOffest = . can be a positive or negative number.
+GMT/UTC offset for daylight saving time is set by the variable GMTOffest = ? can be a positive or negative number.(See Notes at foot of page)

 7 Segment Display Brightness.
 Set by the following lines in Setup Void.
 (Default is 5)